RyanYoung25/maestor/README.md

 		>>> command("HomeAll", "")

-    - In order to move the joints them must be enabled.
+    - In order to move the joints they must be enabled.
 This can be done with the command EnableAll

 		>>> command("EnableAll", "")

-	- From here the robot in hardware or simulation can move all of it's joints.
+	- From here the robot in hardware or simulation can move all of its joints.
 A simple test is to move the right arm up

 		>>> setProperty("RSP", "position", -1)

 	- The robot should move its arm up.
-This should give you an indication of what Maestor can do.
+This should give you an indication of what maestor can do.
 		For more information, please visit the Interface section.